kushal-10/inventory-dynamics/docs/utilities/plot.rst

 Plot Simulation Results
 =======================

 We can inspect how the controller performs in the specified sourcing environment by plotting the inventory and order histories.
+This applies to all controllers.

 .. code-block:: python